jamella/haxxor-framework/README.md

+ # DON'T USE
+ Working on haxxor.py and it will not work so don't clone (v.04)
 # haxxor-frramework
 Simple fuzzing and scanning tool with a few tricks up its' sleeve ;).
 ## How to use haxxor-framework